forestgrape/coronavirus/immune_system.md

       - replicate to high numbers in the lungs and pass through the very thin alveolar epithel layer to the blood and reach the intestine
       - replicate to high numbers in the upper respiratory tract and hope some virion sneak through when drinking (when drinking fluids usually don't rest in the stomach)
 * biological:
-    - phagocyte <- exploit phagocytosis by infecting the cell
+    - Phagocyte <- exploit phagocytosis by infecting the cell
       - SARS-2 can replicate in macrophages
-      - usually not in T cells where cell death is induced
+      - In most immune cells no replication takes place (e.g. T cells) since cell death is induced.
+By cell death the immune cells are still knocked out.
     - inactivation by antibodies: [in work]

 ## Appendix

-> ### Biology, Chemistry and Physics
+### Biology, Chemistry and Physics
 > [in work]
 > Historically biology, chemistry and physics evolved as separate scientific disciplines with the tasks:
 > - Biology: Observing and describing living organisms.